 - Failing unviable TTP (Time To Pay) scheme with HMRC.

-- The company occupies a leased serviced suite of offices
+- The company occupies a leased serviced suite of offices in the Oxfordshire Berkshire Area

 - The company employs 34 staff including the director